 The Socialsuite platform comes with interactive report dashboards that lets you filter outcome reports based on predefined beneficiary characteristics, in just a few clicks.
 This saves you from having to learn how to use a statistical analysis package!
 You really don’t have to be a researcher or an analyst to produce and share such immensely valuable insights.

 Outcome reports are highly valuable assets for any social purpose organisation.
-They provide insights into what isn’t working, and serve as a compass on how you can be more for the people and communities that you serve.
+They provide insights into what is working and what isn’t, and serve as a compass on how you can be more for the people and communities that you serve.

-Outcome reports come in different depth and detail, but there is no one industry best-practice template.
+Outcome reports can come in different shape and sizes, and there is no one industry best-practice template.
 A report that will stand the test of time is one that shows change over time, and respects nuances in the data with respect to basic demographic characteristics.

-Ongoing outcomes reporting is more effective than a once-off snapshot in time.
-This means that the end-to-end process needs to be sustainable, pragmatic, and suits your organisation’s capacity levels.
-Supported with the right tooling to simplify and automate the reporting process, any organisation regardless of size and budget could generate their own show-stopping outcome reports.
+Ongoing outcome reporting is more effective than a once-off snapshot in time.
+This means that the end-to-end process needs to be sustainable and pragmatic for your organisation’s level of skills and capacity.
+Supported with the right tooling to simplify and automate the reporting process, any organisation regardless of size and budget could be well on its way to generating show-stopping outcome reports.